albertstarfield/project-zephyrine/README.md

 ## 📃 Main features

 -   [x] Operates locally on your computer, requiring an internet connection solely for web access.
--   [x] Can function exclusively on CPU architectures, such as x86_64 and arm64/aarch64.
+-   [x] Can function exclusively on CPU architectures, such as amd64 and arm64/aarch64.
 -   [x] Provides compatibility with Windows* (untested), MacOS (untested on x86_64), and Linux operating systems.
--   [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, clBLAST, Vulkan, and Metal.
+-   [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, Vulkan, and Metal.
 -   [x] Web access.
 -   [x] Chat history functionality.